henroFall/oscar2/README.md

 -----
 I've struck the original author's text here and invite you now to look above for the command line to use for an automatic install.

-Getting Help (obviously this dude isn't going to reply, but I might.
-Log an issue up there).
+Getting Help (the original dude - log an issue with Oscar2 up there).
 -----
 I'm [on the Twitters][twitter] if you have a quick question.